tediousjs/node-mssql/README.md

 This driver is not part of the default package and must be installed separately by `npm install msnodesql`.
 If you are looking for compiled binaries, see [node-sqlserver-binary](https://github.com/jorgeazevedo/node-sqlserver-binary).

+- **connectionString** - Connection string (default: see below).
+- **parseJSON** - Parse JSON recordsets to JS objects (default: `false`).
+For more information please see section [JSON support](#json).
 - **options.instanceName** - The instance name to connect to.
 The SQL Server Browser service must be running on the database server, and UDP port 1444 on the database server must be reachable.
-- **connectionString** - Connection string (default: see below).
 - **options.trustedConnection** - Use Windows Authentication (default: `false`).
 - **options.useUTC** - A boolean determining whether or not to use UTC time for values without time zone offset (default: `true`).